ChrisBaeurle/Gun-Violence-vs-State-Laws/README.md

 By Chris Baeurle

 ## Overview
 Gun violence has become normalized in our US society.
-The latest data from the US Centers for Disease Control and Prevention (CDC) shoes a total of 45,222 people died from gun-related injuries of all causes during 2020.
+The latest data from the US Centers for Disease Control and Prevention (CDC) shows a total of 45,222 people died from gun-related injuries of all causes during 2020.
 More than 19,000 of the deaths were homicides.
-Data from the Gun Violence Archieve shows mass shootings have been ever increasing.
-The country continues to argue over gun rights and laws.
-That begs the question, do gun laws have an effect at all?
+Reports from the Gun Violence Archieve, along with Mother Jones present the dismal fact that mass shootings have been ever increasing.
+Meanwhile the US continues to be at odds over gun rights and regulation.
+That begs the question, do gun laws in place have an effect on preventing mass shootings?

-I set out to find if there is indeed a correlation between the states with more regulation and mass shootings.
+I set out to find if there is indeed a correlation.

 ## Data Process
 * Problem statement and decision tree planning